BuffaloWill/whoiswatcher/README.md

 whoiswatcher was built to:

 * Perform large sets of whois lookups quickly.
-It can be set in lambda or serverless resources.
+It can be run in lambda or with serverless resources.

 * Given a large set of domains as input, whoiswatcher will notify you to a domain registered to a company in your scope.
-For example, if you feed it a list of yesterday's registered domains ([link]) and there is a matching artifact to look for (e.g. registrant email) in your configuration; it will print to stdout.
+For example, if you feed it a list of yesterday's registered domains ([Daily Newly Registered Domains](https://www.whoisds.com/newly-registered-domains)) and there is a matching artifact to look for (e.g. registrant email) in your configuration; it will print to stdout.
-The configuration can also combine two pieces of information.
+The configuration can also combine two pieces of information (see Use Cases).
-For example, if there is a partial company name (e.g. tesla) and a registrant org they consistently use (e.g. DNStination) you can get alerted on this.

 * whoiswatcher is designed to be fast, configurable, and with predictable output.
 For example, you can provide a single domain from stdin or a large set in a file and store searchable JSON output.

+### Useful Input

+Daily List of Newly Registered Domains: https://www.whoisds.com/newly-registered-domains Cisco Umbrella Top 1 Million Domains: https://umbrella-static.s3-us-west-1.amazonaws.com/index.html

 ## Use Cases